Last Updated:

 1. Introduction: The Burden of Iconography

-In the high-fidelity audio landscape, few silhouettes are as instantly recognizable as the Harman Kardon SoundSticks.
-Since their inception—a design collaboration involving Apple’s legendary Jony Ive that eventually landed a spot in the Museum of Modern Art’s permanent collection—these translucent vessels have carried a heavy burden.
-They are tasked with balancing the often-opposing forces of high-concept industrial art and acoustic integrity.
-For over two decades, the SoundSticks have been the "cool" choice, the aesthetician’s desktop companion.
-But amongst the hardened audiophile community, they often bore the stigma of "style over substance"—a beautiful object that sounded "good enough" but lacked the acoustic rigor of traditional wooden-box monitors.
+In the world of desktop and lifestyle audio, few silhouettes are as instantly recognizable as the Harman Kardon SoundSticks.
+Born from a design collaboration that involved Apple's Jony Ive and famous enough to earn a place in the Museum of Modern Art's permanent collection, these translucent speakers have always carried a particular tension: balancing high-concept industrial art with real acoustic performance.
+For over two decades they were the "cool" choice, the aesthete's desktop companion.
+Among committed audiophiles, though, they often wore the label of "style over substance" — a beautiful object that sounded "good enough" but never quite matched the rigor of a traditional wooden-box monitor.

-With the release of the Harman Kardon SoundSticks 5, that narrative is being forcefully rewritten.
-This is not merely a cosmetic refresh or a Bluetooth version bump.
-Harman Kardon has fundamentally re-engineered the acoustic architecture of this system, transitioning from a simple full-range satellite design to a genuine 3-way configuration.
-Coupled with a massive injection of power—190W RMS compared to the modest output of its predecessors—and the inclusion of HDMI ARC, the SoundSticks 5 is positioning itself not just as a desktop ornament, but as a serious contender in the mid-tier hi-fi space.
+The Harman Kardon SoundSticks 5 sets out to rewrite that narrative.
+This is not a cosmetic refresh or a simple Bluetooth bump.
+Harman Kardon has re-engineered the acoustic architecture, moving from a full-range satellite design to a genuine three-way configuration.
+Combined with a much larger power reserve — 190W RMS versus the modest output of earlier models — and the addition of HDMI ARC, the SoundSticks 5 positions itself not just as a desktop ornament, but as a serious option in the affordable hi-fi space.

 1.1 A Legacy of Clarity

-To understand the SoundSticks 5, one must appreciate the lineage.
-The original iSub and SoundSticks were born in an era where computer beige was the norm.
-They introduced the world to the idea that electronics didn't need to hide their internals; they could celebrate them.
-Transparency became a metaphor for the sound itself—uncolored, open, and revealing.
-However, early iterations were limited by the technology of the time.
-Small drivers struggled with bass extension, and the single-driver satellites often beamed high frequencies like a laser, creating a narrow sweet spot.
+To understand the SoundSticks 5, it helps to appreciate the lineage.
+The original iSub and SoundSticks arrived in an era of beige computer towers and introduced a radical idea: electronics didn't have to hide their internals, they could celebrate them.
+Transparency became a metaphor for the sound itself — open, uncolored, revealing.
+But early versions were limited by the technology of the day.
+Small drivers struggled with bass extension, and single-driver satellites tended to beam high frequencies, creating a narrow sweet spot.

-The SoundSticks III and Wireless iterations brought Bluetooth but kept the acoustic formula largely unchanged.
-The SoundSticks 4 softened the design, moving away from the "jellyfish" aesthetic to something more domed and ethereal, while also bumping the power.
-Now, in late 2025, the SoundSticks 5 arrives as the fully matured adult in the room.
-It acknowledges that the way we consume audio has changed.
-We are no longer just sitting at desks; we are streaming to living rooms, connecting to 4K TVs, and demanding multi-room capabilities.
+The SoundSticks III and Wireless iterations added Bluetooth while leaving the acoustic formula largely intact.
+The SoundSticks 4 softened the design language, trading the early "jellyfish" look for something more domed and ethereal, and raised the power.
+The SoundSticks 5 arrives as the most mature version yet, acknowledging that the way we listen has changed: we now stream to living rooms, connect to 4K TVs, and expect multi-speaker flexibility.

 1.2 The "Audiophile" Skepticism

-I approached this review with the skepticism natural to anyone who has spent years reviewing wooden cabinets and heavy toroidal transformers.
-Can a plastic enclosure really deliver the damping required for high-end sound?
-Can a 2.1 system integrating a "light show" be taken seriously?
-The spec sheet suggests yes.
-The move to a 3-way crossover network is the most significant indicator of intent.
-By separating the frequency bands physically between specialized drivers, Harman Kardon is attempting to eliminate the intermodulation distortion that plagued previous full-range attempts.
-This report will dissect whether that engineering gamble has paid off.
+Plenty of listeners approach a system like this with the skepticism that comes from years around wooden cabinets and heavy transformers.
+Can a plastic enclosure deliver the damping needed for genuinely high-end sound?
+Can a 2.1 system that also runs a light show be taken seriously?
+The spec sheet suggests the engineering intent is real.
+The move to a three-way crossover is the clearest signal: by splitting frequency bands across dedicated drivers, Harman Kardon is trying to remove the intermodulation distortion that limited the earlier full-range approach.
+The rest of this review looks at whether that gamble pays off in practice.

 2. Design and Build: Crystallized Modernity